Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: When does causal-only covariate selection underperform ERM in OOD prediction?

 \Cref{fig:sim} summarizes the results.
-Both models are sensitive to shifts in the unobserved cause $C_1$, but including $X$ consistently improves prediction because it provides information about $C_1$.
+Both models are sensitive to shifts in $C_1$, but including $X$ consistently improves prediction by providing information about $C_1$.
 As long as the proxy remains reliable, the model using $\{C_2, X\}$ achieves lower error than the causal-only model.
-When $X$ becomes heavily perturbed, however, its signal deteriorates, and the model using only $C_2$ eventually outperforms the model that includes the proxy.
+When $X$ is heavily perturbed, however, its signal deteriorates, and the model using only $C_2$ eventually outperforms the model that includes the proxy.

 For this data-generating process, we can characterize analytically when the proxy $X$ helps or harms prediction.
-Let
+Define the environment-specific risk difference between the two pooled predictors as